Local VCN Peering Through an Upgraded DRG

 The following procedure uses security lists, but you could instead implement the security rules in a network security group and then create the subnet's resources in that NSG.

-2. Update the security list for each of those subnets to include rules to allow the intended egress or ingress traffic specifically with the CIDR block or subnet of the other VCN:
+For each VCN, decide which subnets in the local VCN need to communicate with the other VCN and update the security list for each of those subnets to include rules that allow the intended egress or ingress traffic with the CIDR block or subnet of the other VCN

 Example

-Let's say you want to add a stateful rule that enables ingress HTTPS (port 443) traffic from the other VCN's CIDR.
-Here are the basic steps you take when adding a rule:
+To add a stateful rule that allows ingress HTTPS (port 443) traffic from the other VCN's CIDR use the following settings to implement that rule:

-3. Source CIDR: Enter the same CIDR block that the route rules use (see Task E: Configure the route tables).
+• Source CIDR: Enter the same CIDR block that the route rules use (see Task D or Task E).

 For more information about security rules, see Security Rules.